KirkGXL/SoftwareEngineeringPractice/README.md

 # SoftwareEngineeringPractice
-This is where our team write and update our code and trace each one's process class number 07111501
+This is where our team write and update our code and trace each one's process\n class number 07111501
 teammates:
     Xianglin Guo